Titans DE Jones put on IR with torn biceps

 NASHVILLE, Tenn. -- The Tennessee Titans were unusually healthy all season, but the injuries hit them hard Sunday against the Houston Texans.
 The most notable loss was defensive end DaQuan Jones, a three-year starter, who suffered a torn biceps and was placed on injured reserve Monday.

 It's a big loss for the Titans.
-Jones, who will have surgery soon, was hidden because of the dirty work he did taking double teams and stopping the run.
-He made a big splash notching 3 ½ sacks over the last two games.
+Jones, who will have surgery soon, was hidden because of the dirty work he did taking double-teams and stopping the run.
+He made a big splash notching 3½ sacks over the past two games.

 The Titans have the NFL's third best rushing defense, in part due to Jones' play up front.
 They'll lean on 2016 second-round pick Austin Johnson and veteran David King to step up for Jones.